The Soccer Academy California

-The Soccer Academy returns for its second summer to the Cate School in Carpinteria, CA!
-The Academy offers a unique program of instruction that develops each camper's skills and tactical awareness.
+The Soccer Academy returns to the Cate School in Carpinteria, CA for 2019!
+The Academy offers a unique program of instruction which develops each camper's skills and tactical awareness.
 Our soccer camps were founded by the head coaches at UCLA and UCSB in 1973, Alan Meeder.
-The Soccer Academy has been training youth players for 44 years in Southern California and Arizona.
-Players are grouped by age and ability into teams that are under the supervision of our professional staff of college coaches and professional players.
+The Soccer Academy has been training youth players for 45 years in Southern California and Arizona.
+Players are grouped by age and ability into team, under the supervision of our professional staff of college coaches and professional players.

 - Written evaluations for each camper